 Transvault’s partner certification scheme has proven to be a great way of ensuring the capability and skill-levels of those external parties (or partners) working with its software.
 This highly successful approach has underpinned relationships with around 100 service providers that have taken our methodologies and tools to deliver over 1,200 migration projects to their customers.

 Our application design has evolved to enhance usability, getting closer to the ideal of a tablet app where the user is lead through a pre-defined workflow and does not have to refer to an instruction manual.
-The screenshot above, taken from our Transvault Sprint archive migration product, highlights a clear display and logical steps designed to minimize risk and remove complex options that could cause confusion.
+The screenshot above, taken from our Transvault Sprint archive migration product, highlights a clear display and logical steps designed to minimise risk and remove complex options that could cause confusion.

 We have also addressed one of the most challenging aspects of a migration – archive data quality – by introducing the revolutionary (in our market) concept of a ‘Live Trial’ mode.
 This is where the entire legacy email archive can be test-extracted with an evaluation licence to ensure project success, before the commitment to starting a production migration is made.